What is an LVAD? A Beginner's Guide for Patients & Families

 Diagnostic tests:

 Various diagnostic tests are performed in the preparation phase, such as X-ray, ECG, Blood tests, blood sugar levels, renal tests, and Heart catheterization.
-These tests are usually performed to assess and stabilize your condition so that you can go for LVAD implantation surgery.
+These tests are usually performed to assess and stabilize your condition so that you can go for LVAD implantation surgery safely.

 Avoiding meals: